 A dog grass allergy may be affecting the family pet especially if they spend a lot of time outdoors on natural grass.
 While dogs aren't allergic to grass itself they can have an allergic reaction to the pollen produced by grass in the spring and early summer.
-The yellow powder you see when the weather warms up can be causing your dog to go through all sorts of issues that can range from watery eyes to bare spots on their body from excessive licking and scratching.
+The yellow powder you see when the weather warms up can be causing your dog to go through all sorts of issues that can range from watery eyes to bare spots from excessive licking and scratching.

 It's unfortunate that dogs can have a negative reaction to natural grass but environmental allergies are more common than most dog owners think.
 A dog grass allergy is often the last thing tested for after food allergies, parasite infections, fleas and ticks.
 If you suspect your dog has an allergic reaction to the grass in your yard be sure to keep reading.
 We'll go over the symptoms, testing and treatment options for your dog including dogscaping which includes replacing your existing lawn with artificial grass.